 Tea Country Sri Lanka

-It is cliche, but no Australian Cricket Tour to Sri Lanka is complete without taking a slow train into the glorious tea country south of Kandy.
-Mile after mile after rolling hill carpeted with lush green tea bushes, dotted with colourfully dressed ladies, endlessly picking fresh tips.
-Going 'uphill' is part of the must-do walk to World's End in Horton Plains National Park, from Nuwara Eliya.
-Sadly, it is the wrong time of year to hike up Adam's Peak so we cannot add this to our Cricket Tour.
+It is cliché, but no Australian Cricket Tour to Sri Lanka is complete without taking a slow train into the glorious tea country south of Kandy.
+Cool climates, waterfalls, and mile after mile after rolling lush hills carpeted with tea bushes, dotted with colourfully dressed ladies picking fresh tea-tips.

-If your Australian Cricket Tour of Sri Lanka starts in the Tea Country, you may need one night at our hotel in Colombo first, and your transfer from Bandaranaike International Airport is included.
+If your Australian Cricket Tour of Sri Lanka starts with the Tea Country, your transfer from Bandaranaike International Airport, is included.

 If you've questions about our Australian Cricket Tour To Sri Lanka 2022, please ask!